 Winter/Facultative Barley Testing

 We will test a winter/facultative malting barley DH population (n=510) produced by the Oregon State University barley DH lab.
-This research will add value to the AMBA funded DH laboratory work and collaborative evaluation of germplasm from Oregon State University.
+This research will add value to the AMBA-funded DH laboratory work and collaborative evaluation of germplasm from Oregon State University.
 Consequently, this project will result in value-added germplasm for many barley researchers.
 PHS at PM and germination traits will be measured over three timepoints: 5 days post PM (same time point PM as the PHS test), 45 days post PM, and 100 days post PM.
 See the Methods section for the measurement protocol of these traits.
 In addition to the phenotypes addressed by this project, winter hardiness, plant height, heading date, grain protein, and scald and powdery mildew resistance phenotypes will be collected on the DH population.
 These data will be useful in genetic mapping and genomic prediction and will support continued collaboration between Oregon State, Cornell, and other winter malting barley research programs.
 Genotyping will be completed at the USDA ARS Small Grains Genotyping Lab in Fargo, ND with the 50k barley Illumina Infinium iSelect genotyping array.
 This array generates up to 42,000 marker data points and provides a powerful genomic resource for the malting barley breeding community

-The DH lines have been planted at two locations in Ithaca, NY, one with the complete set of DH lines (510), and second location with a reduced number (453) due to limited seed quantities.
+The DH lines have been planted in fall 2019 at two locations in Ithaca, NY, one with the complete set of DH lines (510), and second location with a reduced number (453) due to limited seed quantities.
 Lines were planted in unreplicated single row plots with two sets of checks every 50 plots.
 The first set of checks are the parental lines and the second set includes Erie wheat as a wheat winterkill check and Charles, a disease susceptibility check with high malting quality.
 The common parent of the winter DH population, DH130910, was developed by Oregon State University and was chosen for its adaptation to New York growing conditions, agronomic characteristics, malting quality, and facultative growth habit.
 DH130910 has been approved for release by Oregon State University.
 Four parents, KWS Scala, Flavia, Wintmalt and SY Tepee, were selected based on adaptation to New York growing conditions, agronomic performance and good malting quality.
 Some lines may incur winter injury but relatively small amounts of grain are needed for germination assays.
 Table 1 presents a summary of agronomic and malting quality data for the parent lines, as well as AMBA recommended varieties Charles and Endeavor.

 Spring Barley Testing